The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Results

-As a reference, we can compare the results above with the stellar populations from the spectrum extracted from the original integrated data cube (in a PSF size, blue solid line in Fig.~\ref{fig:spectra}).
-This contains the integrated light of all structures in the LOS (the NSC, the disk and the bulge, see Sect.~\ref{sub:decomp}) and, as expected, gives intermediate stellar populations between the NSC and the host galaxy (Table~\ref{tab:SP}).
-Finally, we can also compare the stellar populations of the NSC and of the galaxy in a central PSF aperture with the surrounding region of the galaxy.
+We first compare the results above with the stellar populations obtained from a central PSF aperture in the kinematic-corrected original data cube (spectrum indicated as a blue solid line in Fig.~\ref{fig:spectra}).
+This contains the integrated light of the NSC and the host galaxy together and, as expected, gives intermediate stellar populations between the NSC and the host galaxy (Table~\ref{tab:SP}).
+We can also compare the stellar populations in a central PSF aperture with the surrounding region of the galaxy, both extracted from the original data cube.
 For that, we calculated the average ages, [M/H] and [Mg/Fe] within a much larger central aperture of 100~pc (excluding the central $3\sigma$~PSF to make sure the contamination from the NSC is negligible).
 For this, we used the stellar-population maps extracted from the original integrated data cube (Appendix~\ref{app:res:orig_integr}).
-Stars are younger (5.6~Gyr) and slightly more metal-rich ($-0.1$~dex), than the stars in the central PSF aperture extracted from the same original data cube (Table~\ref{tab:SP}).
+These stars are younger (5.6~Gyr) and slightly more metal-rich ($-0.1$~dex), than the stars in the central PSF aperture extracted from the same original data cube (Table~\ref{tab:SP}).
 However, the [Mg/Fe] abundance is very similar (0.1~dex).
 The fact that the original data cube, including the light of stars of both the NSC and the host galaxy, shows gradients with older and more metal-poor stars in the very center, is in perfect agreement with the presence of an older and more metal-poor component in the center (i.e. the NSC), which is not present in the surroundings.